Greg Moore (racing driver): Personality and legacy

 The Greg Moore Foundation was established by his father to continue his son's legacy through charitable work.
 It supports scholarships for young people to continue their education after graduating from secondary school, provides funding to five health charities and local hospitals, aids in the development of amateur athletes and works against drunk driving.
 Moore was posthumously awarded the Jack Diamond Award, which honours "an individual who consistently demonstrated a competitive and co-operative spirit, who excelled in sport and who made a positive contribution to the community".
 It was collected by his family at a dinner ceremony in Vancouver's Jewish Community Centre on February 15, 2000.
 He was posthumously inducted into the Canadian Motorsport Hall of Fame and the BC Sports Hall of Fame that year.
 In 2007, Moore's stepmother opened a glass case gallery containing his racing artifacts in the BC Sports Hall of Fame.
-A go-kart track in Chilliwack, a youth centre in Maple Ridge established in October 2001, and the Emergency Department at the Ridge Meadows Hospital inaugurated eight years later by British Columbia Premier Gordon Campbell and the Minister of Health George Abbott are all named after Moore.
+A kart track in Chilliwack, a youth centre in Maple Ridge established in October 2001, and the Emergency Department at the Ridge Meadows Hospital inaugurated eight years later by British Columbia Premier Gordon Campbell and the Minister of Health George Abbott are all named after Moore.
+Turn 2 at Mission Raceway Park is named "Greg Moore Turn", marked by a bronze sign.

 Moore was honoured by the organizers of the Molson Indy Vancouver with the words "Courage, Greg Moore No. 99" written in large white block letters across the start/finish line of the Concord Pacific Place temporary street circuit in 2000.
 Starting from that year's race until its discontinuation in 2004, the pole position starter received the Greg Moore Pole Award.
 A book Greg Moore: A Legacy of Spirit written by journalists Dan Proudfoot, Jim Taylor and Gordon Kirby was published by Whitecap Books on August 30, 2000.
 The following year, a documentary to complement the book Greg Moore – A Racer's Story, was narrated and hosted by actress Ashley Judd.
 It was shown twice on The Sports Network in 2001 and had a subsequent release on VHS.
 Dario Franchitti dedicated his 2002 Molson Indy Vancouver win to Moore, and again after his 2009 IndyCar Series championship victory.
 A second documentary, A Hero's Drive: The Greg Moore Tribute, was shown on Sportsnet in May 2013.
 Two months later, Autosport magazine named Moore one of the 50 greatest drivers to have never raced in Formula One.